RHoMIS/rhomis-ansible/README.md

 ## Setup

+Installation of ansible was done using [this guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

 ### Domain

 * Pick a domain name for both your staging site, and your production site.
 Setup the domain name, and add the named servers of your VPS provider.